nba-emu/NanoBoyAdvance/DREAMCAST.md

 ### ROM Loading

-- Large ROMs are loaded using a 4 MiB paged file cache (four 1 MiB pages with LRU eviction) rather than allocating the full cartridge into main RAM.
+- Large ROMs are loaded using a paged file cache rather than allocating the full cartridge into main RAM.
+ROMs up to 8 MiB use two active 1 MiB pages; larger ROMs use four active 1 MiB pages with LRU eviction.
 - Page 0 is preloaded during ROM attach so the first CPU instruction fetch does not block on CD I/O.
 - ROM validation reads only the 228-byte GBA header; the full file is never